 The scheme was a false hope for the fenestration industry, creating unnecessary confusion before its details were announced.
 Months later, it has transpired that there was never going to be any real benefit from it, anyway.

-The good news is that energy-efficient windows and doors are still just as worthwhile as they always have been for homeowners who want to increase their property’s efficiency and comfort.
+Although KLG Rutland are not taking part in the green scheme, the good news is that energy-efficient windows and doors are still just as worthwhile as they always have been for homeowners who want to increase their property’s efficiency and comfort.
 The disappointment of this scheme shouldn’t deter you from making the improvements you’ve been thinking about.

-Get a quote today to start the process for your new windows or doors.
+If you are interested in what KLG Rutland can do for you Get a quote today to start the process for your new windows or doors.